From the Blog

 You’re not a photographer.

-If you decide against hiring a professional for photo and video footage and editing, there are a few small changes you can make to your own skill set in order to achieve the best possible results.
+If you decide against hiring a professional for photo and video footage and editing, there are a few small changes you can make to your own skill set in order to achieve high quality content.
 Take it from our top-notch photographers here at Deksia:

 A dirty lens can and will ruin your image quality, especially if the glass isn’t cleansed of fingerprints and smudges.
 Luckily, cleaning your camera lens is simple: lens cleaning solution is inexpensive and easy to use.